National Distribution Consolidation

 A client needed to manage a high-SKU membership kit program with growing complexity and an increasing error rate.
 Multiple components per kit, variable configurations, and tight timelines made manual processes unsustainable.

-A cruise line client managed multiple brands with fluctuating brochure demand across seasons and itineraries.
+A multi-brand client needed coordinated print production and distribution across seasonal demand cycles.
 Separate print and distribution vendors created delays, overstock, and inconsistent brand materials.